projx/qasa/README.md

 Note, this is just my ideas wishlist... don't expect anything to happen:

+1. Remove the seperate "alias" field, this should be taken from the yaml section name
-1. Refactor Pollers, to make them easier for others to create new pollers or extend existing ones.
+2. Refactor Pollers, to make them easier for others to create new pollers or extend existing ones.
 2. Add "Content-Type" return to each Formatter class, i.e. json or text, for use in the senders
 3. Update FileSender to do file rotation
 4. Consider changing "time" field to "@timestamp"